aws-samples/config-resource-compliance-dashboard/README.md

    - `Configure cross-account replication` Leave it at the default value.
 This parameter is ignored in this deployment mode
    - **Leave every other parameter to its default value**
 1. Run the template.
-1. Note down the following from the output of the CloudFormation template: _TODO check again_
+1. Note down the output values of the CloudFormation template.
-   - `LambdaARN`
-   - `LambdaRoleARN`
-   - `QuickSightDataSourceRole`

 ##### Step 2
 Log into the AWS Management Console for your **Log Archive account**.